mbrewis19321023/powerMeterProgramPython/README.md

 v2.2 - This is where we were able to implement a button that is used to get the information of the field

+v2.3 - This is the version where the fields now have the default set to 2.0 and the function that tests them works sort of.
+It adds the values for now.